 If you are looking for a cheap HD camera drone with some advanced features, the Snaptain SP500 will be a good choice.
-It comes with a 1080p camera, GPS and some cool features like gesture control mode that will allow you to take images and videos through hand gesture, which will definitely impress family and friends.
-It has a flight time of 15 minutes and comes with two batteries, so you don’t have purchase any extra, its good overall drone that is fun to fly and suitable for beginners.
+It comes with a 1080p camera, GPS and some cool features like gesture control mode that will allow you to take images and videos through hand gestures, which will definitely impress family and friends.
+It has a flight time of 15 minutes and comes with two batteries, so you don’t have to purchase any extra; it’s a good overall drone that is fun to fly and suitable for beginners.

 - 1080P Camera

 - Automatic Return Home